splunk/public-o11y-docs/admin/notif-services/xmatters.rst

 Step 2: Create an xMatters integration in Splunk Observability Cloud
 =================================================================================

-You must be an Splunk Observability Cloud administrator to perform this task.
+You must be a Splunk Observability Cloud administrator to perform this task.

 To create an xMatters integration in Splunk Observability Cloud: